Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 `-XX:+UseZGC` - Enables the Z Garbage Collector.
 It uses more RAM but eliminates GC-related stutters

 `-XX:+ZGenerational` - Makes ZGC generational.
-ZGC is Generational by default since Java 23, so the arg is only necessary on Java 21
+Only necessary on Java 21 as ZGC is generational by default since Java 23.

 `-XX:+UseCompactObjectHeaders` - Enables Compact Object Headers.
 This feature reduces RAM usage and boosts performance a bit.